Survival TTRPGs: You Think Survival Is Scarcity. It Isn’t.

 Grimdark systems: Fighting evil corrupts you.

-Survival systems: Existing costs you.
+Survival systems: Just existing costs you.

 Survival Game Systems